Happy National Nylon Stockings Day – May 15th

 Click here to look at what Dr. Comfort® has to offer.

 The contents of this blog were independently prepared and are for informational purposes only.
 The opinions expressed herein are those of the author and are not necessarily indicative of the views of any other party.
 Individual results may vary depending on a variety of patient-specific attributes and related factors.

+Introducing the Select Sheer CollectionGet the support you need and the style you want, whether going to work, an event or just around town.
+Hello Select Sheer!
 Here at Dr. Comfort®, we want to provide you with comfortable hosiery that will help relieve tired, achy legs, that are functional as well as stylish.
 That’s why we’re excited to introduce Select Sheer, a fashionable hosiery line that offers medical support without looking like a medical garment.
-Continue reading
+Continue reading →